lquvatexas/lquvatexas.github.io/index.md

 Before that, I studied biology and statistics at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

-I work broadly in the areas of **Probabilistic Deep Learning**, **Causal Inference**, **Computer Vision**.
-Specifically, my research interests fall into: 1.
-Generative models in multimodal learning, with applications on multi-omics data and medical pathology images.
-2. Vision-language model.
-3. Causal representation learning and perturbation study
+I work broadly in the areas of **Probabilistic Deep Learning**, **Sequence Model**, **Recommendation and Ranking**.
+Specifically, my research interests fall into: 1.Sequence model for recommendation/ranking 2.
+Generative models in multimodal learning 3.
+Vision-language model.

 Currently, I am working with Meta AI as a research scientist.